 Republicans Supporting Trump Know That Their Position Can't Be Justified

 In many ways, Trump's agenda is not traditionally conservative.
-Trump represents a total lack of family values, Christian morality, and good business-sense, all elements that have been crucial to the Republican agenda in the past half-century.
+In both his personal life and his politics, Trump represents a total lack of family values, Christian morality, and good business-sense, all elements that have been crucial to the Republican agenda in the past half-century.
 And yet, even old-school Republicans have continued to support him.